 Our target is

-Students identified as at risk of underachieving will make significant progress towards achieving their National Expectation level
+Students identified as at risk of underachieving will make accelerated progress towards achieving their National Expectation level.

 This target aims to reduce any disparity in achievement between Māori students and highest achieving other ethnicity.